I Took a Walk for Seven Years

 The girl looked to be no older than seven, had red hair tied into twin braids, and I assumed she was one of Art’s grandchildren.
 She smiled broadly.

-“Catch me!”
+“Catch me!” she squealed.

 She darted back into the corn, and I could hear her giggles slowly fade away.

 Usually, I would’ve scoffed at going into the field, as I’d have to cross the ditch, and I didn’t want to get dirt on my pants.
 But I felt a little bit of concern, a small child running around the field by herself.
-So, with a jump that I knew my knees would feel in the morning, I jumped into the cornfield.
+So, with a jump that I knew my knees would feel in the morning, I leaped into the cornfield.

 Using the sound of her laughter, I started pushing through the corn.
 The dry leaves scratched at my face and hands, and dust kicked up into my face.